 Dinner at SKY Waikiki

 The final stop on your itinerary for Oahu is a sunset dinner at SKY Waikiki—a seafood and cocktail bar.
 This fabulous restaurant is located on the 19th floor of the Waikiki Business Plaza and offers phenomenal views of Waikiki Beach and the surrounding city once the sun goes down.

 I recommend making reservations, so you can be seated in time to watch the sun sink below the ocean!
 I ordered a Mai Tai slushy and Garlic Lemon Shrimp, and they were both delicious.
 SKY Waikiki was definitely one of the most memorable dining experiences from our vacation!
 I would highly recommend stopping here while you’re in Waikiki

-Sadly, your time in Oahu has come to a close!
-If you’re following this itinerary for Oahu, you should plan to fly out early the next morning to account for the time you’ll lose coming home.
+Sadly, your time in Oahu has come to a close.
+If you’re following this itinerary for Oahu and based in the USA like me, you should plan to fly out early the next morning to account for the time you’ll lose coming home.

-Pin This 5-Day Itinerary for Oahu to Use Later!
+Pin This 5-Day Itinerary for Oahu for Later

 Did you love reading this 5-Day Itinerary for Oahu?
 Check out these other posts about Oahu to help you plan your trip to the Aloha State: